Tzeni Vanou

 Tzeni Vanou (Τζένη Βάνου, born Eugenia Vrachnou; 10 February 1939 – 5 February 2014) was a Greek singer, born in Athens.

 She had planned on studying physics, but she met her mentor, Greek composer Mimis Plessas, who persuaded her to become a singer.
 She began her career in 1959 performing with the ERT orchestra.
 In 1964, she won first prize in the Thessaloniki Song Festival.

 At age 74, she died at a Piraeus hospital in 2014 from cancer.
 During her last few months, she had undergone surgery to remove a tumor in her larynx.
-She died five days before her 75th birthday.